 So when you change your exposure by a stop, you’re either halving or doubling your shutter speed, or aperture or ISO.

 You don’t have to make a full stop adjustment, but to make either 1/3 or 1/2 stop adjustments, you need to ensure that your camera is set up to do it.
-Do this using the menu system of your camera and it will apply when making adjustments to any of the three aspects of the exposure triangle:
+Do this through your camera’s menu system and it’ll apply when making adjustments to any of the three exposure settings:

 - Shutter speed